auctumnus/hanas/README.md

 1. Grep through the project for `CHANGEME`.
 There are a few places where the default configuration has default passwords and such, and these need to be changed.
+1. Double check what `localhost` really is for you.
+On WSL installs, you might need to grep `host.docker.internal` and change it to `localhost`, or vice versa - I haven't done enough hunting to figure out what's going on with that.

 ### Using Docker (the easy way)